For James Alvarez, Aug. 11, 2020 was a day of unimaginable horror.

 Now he volunteers with MOMS Orange County, a nonprofit devoted to the health of pregnant women and newborns.
 He also teaches new dads what he knows best: how to lovingly care for a baby.

-Alvarez describes vividly the day that everything changed.
+Alvarez recalls the day everything changed:

 "The sunset that evening was beautiful.
 We were walking when I saw a car coming straight at us on the sidewalk.

 "It happened so fast.
 We froze.
 I grabbed her hand.
 Then I couldn’t feel her hand anymore.

 "She was trampled.
 It was the most traumatic thing I’ve ever experienced.
 All our dreams, goals and ambitions — they were just gone.

 "The ambulance arrived, and I told the paramedics she was 36 weeks pregnant.
 I said, ‘Please try to save my wife.
 Please try to save my daughter.’